ElenaS13/SpringHibernateNotes/README.md

   * File -> New -> Java Project - name: spring-demo-one
   * Download from www.love2code.com/downloadspring (this is spring repository of different versions of S)- > download the latest
   * In the folder that was just downloaded, find libs folder, select all JAR files and copy them
-  * Inside the project in Eclipse create a new folder named lib
+  * Inside the project in Eclipse create a new folder named lib and paste the JAR files
+  * There is one more file that we need.
+It is Apache Commons Logging (luv2code.com/downloadlogging) - download from here
+  * Open the downloaded folder and copy JAR file: commons-logging-1.2.jar and paste into lib folder in Eclipse
+  * Now we need to add it to the path of our project - right click on project name and choose Properties - > select Java Build Path - Libraries tab -> Add JARS -> expand lib folder for spring-demo-one -> shift click and highlight all the jar files - click ok -> now inside the project there should be a new item called Referenced Libraries

 * Download Commons Logging JAR file